YosraNemri/Colons-de-catan/README.md

 # Catan game:

+This game was developed as part of an academic project and is intended for educational purpose.

+We Believe that one can learn faster and more efficiently through playing ,thus we developed this catan game.
+This game offers the possibility to users to not only play Settlers of catan but feed their competetive instinct.

 ## Steps:

 1) Place the island of Catan in front of you.
 It consists of 25 tiles composed of Hills, Forest, Fields, Pasture and Mountains.